paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-169-military-construction-and-military-family-housing.md

 (1) The Secretary of Defense shall include in any contract with a landlord responsible for a housing unit a requirement that the landlord respond in a timely manner to any complaints included in the database that relate to the housing unit.

 (2) The Secretary shall include landlord responses in the database.

+**(f) Definitions.—** In this section:

+(1) The term “covered armed force” means the Army, Navy, Marine Corps, Air Force, or Space Force.

+(2) The term “covered dwelling unit” means a unit of accompanied family housing, unaccompanied housing, or barracks—

+  (A) that is acquired or constructed pursuant to subchapter IV of chapter 169 of this title;

+  (B) in which a member of a covered armed force resides; and

+  (C) that such member does not own.

+(3) The term “tenant” means any of the following:

+  (A) A member of a covered armed force who resides in a covered dwelling unit.

+  (B) A dependent of a member described in subparagraph (A) who resides in a covered dwelling unit.

+### Statutory Notes

+#### Amendments
+2024—Subsec. (a).
+Pub.
+L. 118–159, § 2825(a)(1), substituted “by a tenant regarding covered dwelling units” for “regarding housing units”.

+Subsecs. (c), (d).
+Pub.
+L. 118–159, § 2825(a)(2), substituted “covered dwelling unit” for “housing unit” in two places.

+Subsec. (f).
+Pub.
+L. 118–159, § 2825(a)(3), added subsec. (f).